An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Methodology

 \subsection{Dimensionality Reduction and Unsupervised Clustering}

-A variational autoencoder (VAE) was trained on the high-dimensional flux dataset to learn a low-dimensional latent representation preserving the principal sources of metabolic variation.
-The encoder maps each flux vector to a probabilistic latent distribution parameterised by mean and log-variance; the decoder reconstructs the original flux profile from samples drawn from this distribution.
-The training objective combines a reconstruction loss with a Kullback--Leibler (KL) divergence term that regularises the latent space toward a standard normal prior.
+A variational autoencoder (VAE) was trained on the standardized $2{,}000 \times 4{,}131$ flux dataset to learn a low-dimensional latent representation of metabolic variation.
+The encoder maps each flux vector to a probabilistic latent distribution parameterized by mean and log-variance across 10 latent dimensions, with Batch Normalization applied after the 512-unit hidden layer to stabilize training on the high-dimensional input.
+The decoder reconstructs the original flux profile from samples drawn via the re parameterization trick.
+The training objective combines MSE reconstruction loss with a Kullback--Leibler (KL) divergence term regularized via KL annealing (weight ramped from 0 to 1 over the first 25 of 50 epochs) and gradient clipping (\texttt{max \_norm \, = \,1.0}), producing a final ELBO loss of 0.648 and a latent space standard deviation of ${\approx}1.0$ per dimension, confirming healthy posterior coverage.

-PCA was applied to the two-dimensional latent embeddings to facilitate visualisation and to estimate the optimal number of clusters via the elbow method and silhouette scoring.
-K-means clustering partitioned the dataset into four metabolic clusters (labels 0--3), corresponding to distinct biomass productivity regimes.
+PCA was applied to project the 10-dimensional latent embeddings to 2D for visualization.
+The elbow method and silhouette scoring identified $k{=}3$ as the statistically optimal partition (silhouette\,=\,0.334), with a secondary local maximum at $k{=}6$ (silhouette\,=\,0.331). $K$-means with $k{=}4$ was selected to balance biological interpretability with cluster separation, partitioning the dataset into four metabolic states (labels~0--3) corresponding to distinct biomass productivity levels.